umputun/spot/README.md

     - {host: "h6.example.com", user: "user3", name: "h6"}
 ```

+- host: the host name or IP address of the remote host.
+- port: the ssh port of the remote host.
+Optional, default is 22.
+- user: the ssh user of the remote host.
+Optional, default is the user defined in the playbook file or `--user` flag.
+- name: the name of the remote host.
+Optional.
+- tags: the list of tags of the remote host.
+Optional.

 In case if port not defined, the default port 22 will be used.
 If user not defined, the playbook's user will be used.

-note: the `name` field is optional and used only to make reports/log more readable.

 This is an example of the inventory file with hosts only (no groups)